Saber386/molesting-claudes-shitty-website/Readme.md

-# Claude Made It.
-I Broke It.
+# Claude made it and i broke it

 Claude was responsible for writing the application.